TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.txt

 The Java TurboVNC Viewer accepts a number of optional parameters, allowing you to customize its behavior.

-Parameters can be specified in one of the two ways, depending on how the Java TurboVNC Viewer is used:
+Parameters can be specified in one of the three ways, depending on how the Java TurboVNC Viewer is used:

   1. When the Java TurboVNC Viewer is run as an applet (embedded within an HTML